lubalu999/to-do-list/README.md

 ## Features

-Add a new task with priority (High, Medium, Low).
+- Add a new task with priority (High, Medium, Low).

-View the task list.
+- View the task list.

-Delete a task by name or number.
+- Delete a task by name or number.

-Mark a task as completed.
+- Mark a task as completed.

-Save the task list to a file and load it on application startup.
+- Save the task list to a file and load it on application startup.

 ## Build and Run

 ### Clone the repository:
 ```
 git clone <repository-link>
-cd task-manager
+cd to-do-list
 ```
 ### Compile and run the application:
 ```